The School’s primary method of communication with regard to news and events, scheduling, registration and requests for payment is by email.

 Families are not required to agree to schedule a make-up during a school vacation week.
 However, please note: if you agree to schedule a make-up during a vacation week and then cancel less than one week prior to the scheduled make-up date, the make-up lesson is forfeited.
 This is out of fairness to teachers who plan ahead to structure their schedules assuming that a minimum number of students will be present for their visit.

-Families are expected to be available for make-ups during the designated flex-weeks in late December/early January and/or late May/early to mid- June (through the dismissal date for the Worcester public schools).
+Families are expected to be available for make-ups during the designated flex-weeks in late-December/early-January and/or late-May/early-June (through the dismissal date for the Worcester public schools).

 Missed make-ups cannot be made up.